 Weaknesses: Podia doesn’t support essential features like graded quizzes, certificates, feedback, etc. There’s no standalone community space on the site, which disables any possible network effect and member interaction in the learning process.
 They also don’t support building a full website.

-Best for: creators who have course materials of different shapes and sizes who want a beautiful viewing experience.
+Best for: Creators who have course materials of different shapes and sizes who want a beautiful viewing experience.

 Conclusion

 You can use an online course platform to create and grow your income.
 The demand for online learning is only growing, especially from creators whose unique brands and expertise are attracting people like never before.
-That's why courses and communities are a key part of the creator economy.